 To pause recording, select the Pause icon on the Recording toolbar.
 The status will change to "Recording Paused."
 To resume recording, click the Play button on the recording toolbar.

-If you have not preciously set your meeting to record automatically, you may click "Record" in the toolbar and select Record to the Cloud.
+If you have not preciously set your meeting to record automatically, you may click "Record" in the toolbar and select Record to the Cloud. (it might be hidden behind the 3 horizontal dots)

 When you are finished recording, Select "Stop Recording" on the Recording toolbar.
 To confirm, click "Stop Recording:"